This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Crate is also hugely popular with cyclists and walkers, as most roads and paths around Hackney Wick seem to converge here from the Capital Ring trail, so do try and arrive early if you want to bag a coveted canalside spot.

-Address: Unit 7 Queen’s Yard, Hackney Wick, London E9 5EN
+Address: Crate Brewery and Pizzeria, Unit 7 Queen’s Yard, Hackney Wick, London E9 5EN

 3. Barge East

-Credit where credit is due – Barge East are a bastion of the Hackney Wick drinking scene, continually investing in and evolving their set-up, with new additions and beer gardens constantly popping up around their near 100 year old vessel.
+Credit where credit is due – Barge East is a bastion of the Hackney Wick drinking and pub scene, continually investing in and evolving their set-up, with new additions and beer gardens constantly popping up around their near 100 year old vessel.

-As the Barge East name suggests, this is a massive moored barge that attracts hundreds, with several areas available to eat and dine both aboard on the alfresco deck as well as on the banks of the canal.
-And if beer isn’t your thing, they also have a hatch selling ice-cream and coffees as well as the shiniest winnebago kiosk you’ll ever see in east London.
+As the Barge East name suggests, this is a massive moored barge that attracts hundreds of drinkers, with several areas available to eat and dine both aboard on the alfresco deck as well as on the banks of the canal.

-Address: River Lee, Sweetwater Mooring, White Post Ln, Hackney Wick, London E9 5EN
+Address: Barge East, River Lee, Sweetwater Mooring, White Post Lane, Hackney Wick, London E9 5EN

 4. Number 90 Bar

 The burgers at Number 90 Bar are probably the best burgers and pub grub we’ve had in Hackney Wick.